Listing View

 Frequently asked questions

-Dental implants are utilised when tooth loss has caused gaps to appear in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
-They are also important in that they underpin and shore up neighboring teeth.
+Dental implants are utilised when tooth loss has resulted in gaps appearing between teeth and can be looked at as being replacement roots to which, cosmetic teeth can be fixed.
+They are also important in that they underpin and shore up adjacent teeth.

-Yes, it is possible however you should be aware that it takes approximately four months for the gums to fully repair themselves which involves shrinkage and consequently the implants will need to be adjusted.
+Yes, it is possible however please note that it takes around four months for the gums to fully heal which involves shrinkage and as a result the implants have to be adjusted.

-Yes of course and just as with genuine teeth they have to be properly cleaned otherwise it can lead to plaque and infection as well as gum disease.
+Yes of course and just as with genuine teeth they have to be properly cleaned otherwise it can cause plaque and infection as well as gum disease.

-It is not any more painfull than having a tooth extracted which obviously depends upon your pain tolerance and the type/amount of anesthetic utilised.
+It is not any sorer than having a tooth extracted which clearly depends upon your pain threshold and the type/amount of anesthetic utilised.

-Normally not because it needs an anesthetist to be there but it may be a chargeable service offered by the dental practice.
+Normally not because it needs a specialist to be there but it may be a chargeable option provided by your dentist.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.

-This is where all of the teeth upper and or lower are replaced by a full arch bridge supported by 4 implants (sometimes 6).
+This is where every one of the teeth upper and or lower are replaced by a full arch bridge supported by 4 implants (sometimes 6).

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!